Lessons from a Unicorn Digital Marketing Assistant who actually does the work.

 Ok, call me biased (I am!).
 But I really believe this is one of the best opportunities out there for finding jobs and working online as a virtual assistant.

-I’ve spent years working as a unicorn VA and digital marketing freelancer myself.
+I’ve spent years working as a unicorn digital marketing assistant myself.
 And I’ve also worked with a lot of smart women who are just entering this online space.

 I know it can be intimidating and challenging to get started and get your foot in the door.